lvanderdonk/Flimbolevels/README.md

 * 18 Lines of characters
 * 400 Characters wide (10 screens)
 * Parallax 10 lines of characters
 * 3 Colors.
-2 Multicolors, 1 character color
+2 Multicolors, 1 character color (Switched multicolors on line 17 and 18)
 * Consists of 3 files, LV> (Level) , CH> (Characterset), CO> (Character colors)

 The editor exists of 2 main modes.